timescale/pgai/docs/vectorizer.md

 #### Parameters

-This function takes no parameters and simply returns a configuration object indicating that no indexing should be used.
+This function takes no parameters.

+#### Returns

+A JSON configuration object that you can use as an argument for [ai.create_vectorizer](#create-vectorizers).

 ### ai.indexing_diskann

-You use `ai.indexing_diskann` to:
-- Configure indexing using the DiskANN algorithm, which is designed for high-performance approximate nearest neighbor search on large-scale datasets.
-- Suitable for very large datasets that need to be stored on disk.
+You use `ai.indexing_diskann` to configure indexing using the DiskANN algorithm, which is designed for high-performance approximate nearest neighbor search on large-scale datasets.
+This is suitable for very large datasets that need to be stored on disk.

-By providing these indexing options, pgai allows you to optimize your embedding storage and retrieval based on their specific use case and performance requirements.
-This flexibility is crucial for scaling AI-powered search and analysis capabilities within a PostgreSQL database.

-Key points about indexing:

-1. The choice of indexing method depends on your dataset size, query performance requirements, and available resources.

-2. DiskANN is generally better for very large datasets that don't fit in memory, while HNSW is often faster for in-memory datasets.

-3. The `min_rows` parameter allows you to delay index creation until you have enough data to justify the overhead.

-4. No index (`ai.indexing_none`) might be suitable for small datasets or when you're more concerned with insertion speed than query speed.

-5. These indexing methods are designed for approximate nearest neighbor search, which trades a small amount of accuracy for significant speed improvements in similarity searches.

 #### Example usage